The Tatton Singers are fortunate to be directed by inspiring conductor

 John Powell has been involved in music in Manchester for 40 years – initially on the staff at Chetham’s and as a member of the BBC Northern Singers, more recently as a freelance conductor, singer and singing teacher.
 He also conducts Bolton Festival Choir and its offshoot, the Phoenix Choir, and his own chamber group, the John Powell Singers, regularly heard on BBC Radio.
 John also teaches privately at the University of York, and is very active as a festival adjudicator with the British and International Federation of Festivals.
 He worked for the National Youth Choir for over 25 years.

 John particularly enjoys preparing singers for special events.
-Recent major projects have included Bernstein's Chichester Psalms at the RNCM, Bach's Mass in B Minor in Knutsford, concert tours of Iceland and Slovenia and several recordings of 19th Century opera under the legendary conductor Richard Bonynge.
-He regularly directs Workshops and Singing Days for a variety of groups - the past year’s activities have ranged from music by James MacMillan with an 8-voice consort to Handel’s Israel in Egypt with a large choral society.
-He also conducts the Sherbornechamber choir course at its annual summer school in Dorset and has just taken on the choir for Ulverston International Music Festival in Cumbria.
+Recent major projects have included Bernstein's Chichester Psalms at the RNCM, Bach's Mass in B Minor in Knutsford, Poulenc's Gloria in Bolton, concert tours of Iceland and Slovenia and several recordings of 19th Century opera under the legendary conductor Richard Bonynge.
+He regularly directs Singing Days for a variety of groups - highlights in the past year include workshops on Handel’s Israel in Egypt with Salford Choral Society and Dvorak's Mass in D, with Ulverston Festival Chorus.
+He also conducts the Sherbornechamber choir course at its annual summer school in Dorset and has taken on the choir for Ulverston International Music Festival in Cumbria.

 Wendy Wooldridge 1977-1978